Intermittent fasting schedules for beginners

 One hunger-hacking action: drinking enough water.
 It can help you feel full, unfog your brain, and keep you hydrated (which, when you’re eating less, matters more).

 Don’t go it alone.
-Lifestyle changes take effort, and when you effort, you need back up!
+Lifestyle changes take effort, and when you’re working hard to make lifestyle changes, you need backup!

-1. Don’t worry about intermittent fasting meal plans
+- Don’t worry about intermittent fasting meal schedules

-A solid fasting meal plan for beginners is SIMPLE:
+A solid fasting diet for beginners is simple:

 Just eat as you normally do.